Skip to Main Content

 Do you have specialized wildlife crews?

-Yes, we work with experienced Thai wildlife cinematographers who know Khao Yai, Khao Sok, the Western Forest Complex and the Andaman Sea reef systems intimately.
-Many have credits with international natural history broadcasters working on Southeast Asian ecosystems.
+Here is what that looks like on the ground.
+Yes, we work with skilled Thai wildlife cinematographers who know Khao Yai, Khao Sok, the Western Forest Complex and the Andaman Sea reef systems intimately.
+Many have credits with global natural history TV networks working on Southeast Asian ecosystems.

 What about permits for protected species and parks?

-Filming inside Khao Yai, Khao Sok, the Similan and Surin Islands and other national parks requires authorisation from the Department of National Parks (DNP).
-The Thailand Film Office facilitates the process and provides facilitation letters.
-Marine national park access requires advance DNP approval.
+Here is how the picture comes together.
+Filming inside Khao Yai, Khao Sok, the Similan and Surin Islands and other national parks needs authorisation from the Department of National Parks (DNP).
+The Thailand Film Office facilitates the process and gives facilitation letters.
+Marine national park access needs advance DNP approval.
 Lead times of 5-10 business days are typical for commercial drone permits.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced with the warm tropical reefs of the Andaman Sea, the Similan and Surin Islands' world-class diving, and the gentle reefs of the Gulf of Thailand around Koh Tao.
+Here is what we have to work with.
+Yes, we give pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers are skilled with the warm tropical reefs of the Andaman Sea, the Similan and Surin Islands' top-tier diving, and the gentle reefs of the Gulf of Thailand around Koh Tao.

 What's the best season for wildlife filming in Thailand?